roman-milk/roman-milk.github.io/forgetful-maid.md

  With every deep thrust she whimpered.
 "Thank you, master."

  His second orgasm would take time but it didn't seem like it.
 When the final push came he felt her bucking under his exhausted body.
 It wasn't just that she wanted more she was in the throws of a deep orgasm and needed to feel it all.
 Feeling his seed hit the neck of her womb sent her into overdrive, then as suddenly she crumpled back onto the carpet, sated.
-Report_Story #2